warmcat/libwebsockets/lib/secure-streams/README.md

 attempting the connection setting the stream's metadata item "region" to the desired value, eg, "uk".

+If the endpoint string begins with `+`, then it's understood to mean a connection to a Unix Domain Socket, for Linux `+@` means the following Unix Domain Socket is in the Linux Abstract Namespace and doesn't have a filesystem footprint.
+This is only supported on unix-type and windows platforms and when lws was configured with `-DLWS_UNIX_SOCK=1`

 ### `port`

 The port number as an integer on the endpoint to connect to